SBI-code/boxing-club/README.md

 [View the live project here](https://sbi-code.github.io/boxing-club/)

 This is the website for Float & Sting Boxing Club.
 It is designed to be respinsive and accessible on a range of devices, allowing users to navigate the site easily.
+Care and thought was put into the club name, which pays homage to the professional boxer and activist Muhammad Ali by playing on a famous quote from him; "Float like a butterfly.
+Sting like a bee.
+You can't hit what your eyes don't see." to be admired by any boxing fantic.

 External user’s goal:
 * The sites users are boxing club members and potential members, who want to know more about the club, sessions, other treatments and events.